Ibrahim-El-Khouli/Lab-Animal-Growth-Prediction/README.md

 # Lab Animal Growth Prediction

 A reproducible machine learning framework for predicting laboratory animal growth trajectories using regression models.
-While demonstrated using synthetic mouse data, the framework is intentionally **species-agnostic** and can be adapted to other lab animals.
+While demonstrated using synthetic mouse data, the framework is intentionally **species-adaptable** and can be adapted to other lab animals.
 This project emphasizes **veterinary interpretability**, with embedded vet notes, pseudocode guidance, and an integrated "Vet Interpretation" column in datasets.

 ---